 Regarding the rear suspension, the first question you will need to ask yourself is do I want a coil spring shock in the rear or an air spring shock?
 If you are not leaning one way or another, and need help determining which design will work best for your needs, it comes down to two main factors: Do you seek the ease of adjustment, or do you need to lower the bike significantly, or both?
 The benefit of our air ride over our coil shocks is that our air shocks will allow you to change your seat height by roughly 3” from fully inflated to completely deflated.
 This results in a significant amount of seat height change that will allow for a better footing to aid in parking, pulling up to stop signs, etc. for our shorter riders.
 The onboard compressor and handlebar control allow for ease of adjustment, by allowing you to make “on the fly” adjustments to spring preload (air pressure) and allows for ease of adjustment when adding additional weight to the bike (luggage/passengers).

-The air shocks we offer for the FL Touring models, V-Rods, Sportsters, Dyna’s, and Tri-glide models is the Standard AIR shock and the AIR-A shock.
-For the Softail models we offer the AIR-ST9 for the 1989-1999 Softails, AIR-ST3 for the 2000-2017 Softails, and the AIR-A Mono shock for the 2018 and newer Softails with a mono shock design.
+The air shocks we offer for the FL Touring models, V-Rods, Sportsters, Dyna’s, and Tri-glide models are the Standard AIR shock and the AIR-A shock.
+For the Softail models, we offer the AIR-ST9 for the 1989-1999 Softails, AIR-ST3 for the 2000-2017 Softails, and the AIR-A Mono shock for the 2018 and newer Softails with a mono-shock design.

 To start, the different coil shock product lines we offer are the REVO, REVO-A, and REVO ARC (Remote Reservoir).
 All these product lines will be a drastic improvement to your stock suspension, and the difference between each product is the price point and amount of adjustability each shock will offer.
-The standard REVO comes in at our lowest price point of $725.00 and will be your basic shock, that is preload adjustable, but does not have any additional adjustment options for rebound or compression.
-This is a great shock for those riders who don’t see themselves adjusting rebound or compression to changing road conditions, riding configurations, etc. This shock will give you the satisfaction of an improvement ride quality, while keeping it simple.
+The standard REVO comes in at our lowest price point of $799.95 USD and will be your basic shock, that is preload adjustable, but does not have any additional adjustment options for rebound or compression.
+This is a great shock for those riders who don’t see themselves adjusting rebound or compression to changing road conditions, riding configurations, etc. This shock will give you the satisfaction of improved ride quality while keeping it simple.

-The last and newest coil product line we offer is the REVO-ARC with remote reservoir.
-This shock retails for $1295.95 - $1415.95 depending on the model of bike and is the top tier coil spring shock we offer.
+The last coil product line we offer is the REVO-ARC with Remote Reservoir for FL Touring Models and Piggyback for FXR, Dyna, and Sportster.
+This shock retails for $1295.95 - $1415.95 USD depending on the model of bike and is the top tier coil spring shock we offer.
 This shock offers rebound adjustment much like the REVO-A, but in addition to rebound adjustment, you also gain compression adjustment with this shock which allows you to stiffen or soften the ride.
-One other aspect worth mentioning, is unlike the REVO-A which offers six rebound settings, the REVO-ARC offers seven rebound settings and seven compression settings.
+One other aspect worth mentioning is unlike the REVO-A which offers six rebound settings, the REVO-ARC offers seven rebound settings and seven compression settings.
 This means more adjustment, and the ability to really dial in your ride.
 This shock is perfect for those riders looking to satisfy every need with their suspension (performance, ride quality, and adjustability).

-We hope this helps you make an educated decision on your shock purchase, and for part numbers and prices for your particular motorcycle, please refer to our products page.
+I hope this helps you make an educated decision on your shock purchase, and for part numbers and prices for your particular motorcycle, please refer to our website: www.legendsuspensions.com